bread

 Can all types of bread be composted?

-Most types of bread can be composted, though care should be taken with bread containing additives which might attract pests or disrupt the composting process.
+Most types of bread can be composted, though we should be careful with bread containing additives that might attract pests or disrupt the composting process.
+The Environmental Protection Agency provides guidelines on what materials can be safely composted at home.

 Is it okay to compost moldy bread?

 Yes, moldy bread is ideal for composting as mold accelerates decomposition.
-However, maintain balance in your compost pile by not overloading it with bread or any other single type of compost material.
+However, we should maintain balance in our compost piles by not overloading them with bread or any other single type of compost material.

 Will bread composting attract pests?